 Answering the 'why us?' question on financial services application forms

-Employers that require covering letters, such as HSBC Bank plc, will expect you to address the ‘why do you want to work for us?’ question within it.
+Some firms have been explicit in their requests – for example, by asking, 'What appeals to you most about establishing your career at [employer name]?'.
+Employers that require covering letters will expect you to address the ‘why do you want to work for us?’ question within it.

 Other firms will assess your motivations for applying via your answers to other types of questions, such as the thoroughness of your research when answering the ‘what do you know about us?’ questions – the better your research, the more you are really interested in working for an employer, so the thinking goes.

 Research the employer and what makes it different

 With some research into the employer, you shouldn't find it too tricky to answer the question about why you want to work for them.
 The first step is find out more about the organisation and, crucially, what makes it different from its competitors.
 You need to focus your research on:

 - What the employer does.
 What markets does it operate in?
 What services does it provide?
 Which services/markets are most relevant to the graduate job you are applying for?

 - The way in which the company presents itself to clients and to the public via its press releases and the research it provides.
 Does it present itself as an authority on certain subjects?
 In the case of retail banks and insurance companies, what is its customer/client service like?

 - The nature and structure of the graduate scheme and the training provided – including what the day-to-day work will involve.
 Will you be able to study towards any professional qualifications?